VinPassed

 6

-GVIP emissions if applicable
+Emissions test if applicable

 What if the buyer never titles the vehicle?

 Once you file the NOS or Bill of Sale, DOR tracks the pending transfer.
 If the buyer does not apply for title within 60 days of purchase, DOR will contact the buyer directly about their titling obligation, taxes, and penalties.
-Your NOS filing is your record that the vehicle left your possession on a specific date at a specific price β if the buyer later claims misrepresentation, the NOS establishes the factual baseline of the transaction.
+Your NOS filing is your record that the vehicle left your possession on a specific date at a specific price.
+If the buyer later claims misrepresentation, the NOS establishes the factual baseline of the transaction.

 Cross-State